wpmetabox/docsv2/docs/_parts/_choice-single.md

 ## Data

-If "Multiple" is not set, this field simply saves the selected value in the database.
+If "Multiple" is not set, this field saves the selected value in the database.

 If "Multiple" is set, this field saves multiple values in the database.
 Each value is stored in a single row in the database with the same key (similar to what `add_post_meta` does with the last parameter `false`).